k00ni/pdfparser/README.md

 The document also contains several methods to retrieve specific objects from it.
 Those are discussed below.

+If you want to quickly retrieve all text from a document, you can use the `getText` method.

 ## Objects in a `Document` and their decorators

 A PDF is organized in objects.
 Not all objects are created equally.
 Some objects might be a Page, while others a Font.
 Some objects might be Generic and without a specific type.
 There are currently 18 specific types, and a generic object type.
 Some of those will be specified below.